UKCloud/documentation/articles/other/other-how-contribute-knowledge.md

 ## Overview

-Content for the UKCloud Knowledge Centre is stored in a GitHub repository, which means that anyone with a GitHub account can submit changes to articles and even add new articles.
+Content for the UKCloud Knowledge Center is stored in a GitHub repository, which means that anyone with a GitHub account can submit changes to articles and even add new articles.

 This article explains how to submit changes to UKCloud Knowledge Centre articles.